imedboumalek/ubuntu-automated-installs/README.md

-# Ubuntu automated dev dependencies install
+# Ubuntu automated dev dependencies install scripts

 ## Why am I making this?

 I like novelty so I distro-hop a lot, which means I have to spend weeks configuring a new machine.
-From dot files to dev dependencies, this could all be automated.
+From dot files to dev dependencies, all of this could be automated.

 ## How to contribute?